-High School Students: For the next two years, we will be accepting applications for high school interns from Starkville High School.
+High School Students: For the next year, we will be accepting applications for high school interns from Starkville High School.
 The application process is competitive and only four students will be selected each semester.
 Interviews will commence the semester preceding.
-Applications are available from the school psychology intern, Mr. Antario Knight, in Room 2 in the VOTECH building behind the gym and a digital copy is available here.
+Applications are available from the school psychology intern, Mr. Antario Knight, and a digital copy is available here.

 Undergraduate Students: If you have a passion for research (bonus if you have completed Experimental Psychology and/or Social Psychology), we could use your help!
 You can get class credit (COE/PSY 4000, 4990, or 4624) for becoming a research assistant and gain valuable experience for graduate school.
 You can find the application for the lab here and attach it to an email to Dr. Sinclair or Dr. Goldberg.
 You can also email it to firstname.lastname@example.org.
 Be sure your cover letter specifies with whom you wish to work.

 Dr. Goldberg works with graduate students in the Counseling Psychology program within the College of Education.
 She advises both Masters and Ph.D. students.
 She is accepting students for the 2019-2020 school year.